BrenekH/kotlin-for-frc/README.md

 ![Simulate Kotlin Code Demo](https://raw.githubusercontent.com/BrenekH/kotlin-for-frc/master/images/simulateDemo.gif)

-## Known Issues

-- Any existing code in the project gets deleted when converting to a Kotlin project
-  - This will never be fixed because Kotlin for FRC's conversion tool is meant to be used on a fresh project, not one already worked in.

 ## Contributing

 Kotlin for FRC uses [GitHub Discussions](https://github.com/BrenekH/kotlin-for-frc/discussions) to talk and ask questions and [GitHub Issues](https://github.com/BrenekH/kotlin-for-frc/issues) to track bugs and features.